CyrusOfEden/CSV.js/README.md

 {
   line: string               // The character(s) separating records.
 Defaults to '\r\n'.
   delimiter: string          // The character(s) separating values in a row.
 Defaults to ','.
-  header: boolean or array   // Whether or not the first row of the CSV contains the fields.
+  header: boolean or array   // First row of CSV contains headers (true), or not (false).
+Supply your own header (array).
 Defaults to false.
   replace: boolean           // Replace the first row of data with the supplied header (true), or not (false).
 Defaults to false.
   stream: function           // A function to call after every row is parsed.
 Defaults to undefined.
   done: function             // A function to call after all rows are parsed.
 Defaults to undefined.